tech-inducers/ether-dashboard/README.md

-# Ether —  Dashboard for Node-RED with  real-time monitoring and live status
+# Ether-Dashboard:A Real time monitoring for Node-Red